shafira-khoirunnisah/salary-analysis-project/README.md

 ![Salary by Industry](images/salary_by_industry.png)

-🤖 Modeling
+##🤖 Modeling

-Two models were used:
+###Two models were used:
-1. Linear Regression
+###1.
+Linear Regression
    - MAE: ~5,436
    - RMSE: ~7,125
    - R2: ~0.963

-2. Random Forest
+###2.
+Random Forest
    - MAE: ~5,693
    - RMSE: ~7,375
    - R2: ~0.961

-📈 Key Insights
+##📈 Key Insights
-- Linear Regression outperformed Random Forest, indicating largely linear relationships
+###- Linear Regression outperformed Random Forest, indicating largely linear relationships
-- Experience is the most influential factor in salary prediction
+###- Experience is the most influential factor in salary prediction
-- Location plays a major role, highlighting geographic disparities
+###- Location plays a major role, highlighting geographic disparities
-- Company size and education level also contribute significantly
+###- Company size and education level also contribute significantly

-⚠️ Limitations
+##⚠️ Limitations
-- The dataset appears highly structured, which may not reflect real-world complexity
+###- The dataset appears highly structured, which may not reflect real-world complexity
-- Some variables (e.g., skills count, certifications) show weak influence
+###- Some variables (e.g., skills count, certifications) show weak influence

-🚀 Tools & Technologies
+##🚀 Tools & Technologies
-- Python (Pandas, NumPy)
+###- Python (Pandas, NumPy)
-- Data Visualization (Matplotlib, Seaborn)
+###- Data Visualization (Matplotlib, Seaborn)
-- Machine Learning (Scikit-learn)
+###- Machine Learning (Scikit-learn)

-📌 Conclusion
+##📌 Conclusion

-This project demonstrates how data analysis and machine learning can be used to understand salary dynamics.
+###This project demonstrates how data analysis and machine learning can be used to understand salary dynamics.
 While the model performs well, future work could include more complex and realistic datasets for improved generalization.